Bridge the digital divide

 Large, complex enterprises struggle to adapt to changing market dynamics at scale.

-Customers experience expectations have skyrocketed, and some disruptors are successfully attacking incumbents.
-Regulation pressure has increased.
+Customers experience expectations have skyrocketed and some disruptors are successfully attacking incumbents.
+Regulatory pressure has increased.
 All this in a very uncertain business environment.
-Yet the flow of work that supports the ability to execute at scale across these three mandates is fragmented, hamstrung between an often modern front-end, and a very manual and often dated back office.
+Yet the flow of work that supports the ability to execute at scale across these three mandates is fragmented, hamstrung between an often modern front end, and a manual and dated back office.

-This challenge has stubbornly resisted traditional transformation methods, and is a the root of a “digital divide” between leaders in adoption of digital technology and analytics, and the majority of enterprises.
+This challenge has stubbornly resisted traditional transformation methods, and is the root of a “digital divide" between leaders in the adoption of digital technology and analytics, and the majority of enterprises.

 Why do we need design thinking?

 What is it?

-Innovation-by-DesignSM, the design-thinking driven approach to innovation, addresses these issues by aligning the organization end to end.
-It applies practically design thinking principles, often well understood by marketing groups but frequently foreign to mid/back office professionally, and enables all of them to align and transform the customer experience, end to end.
+Innovation-by-DesignSM, the design-thinking driven approach to innovation, addresses these issues by aligning the organization from end to end.
+It applies practical design-thinking principles, which are often well understood by marketing groups but foreign to mid- and back-office professionally, to align and transform the customer experience, end to end.

 How is Innovation-by-DesignSM different?

 Innovation-by-DesignSM leverages the unique Lean DigitalSM approach, that harnesses digital, lean management principles, and deep business domain expertise.
 Design thinking practices encourage a deep understanding of the people involved in the flow of work, and quick iteration of ideas, and facilitate step-change ideas and fast cycle experimentation, by leveraging a powerful combination of:

-- A consumer products global leader reimagines mature and complex order management to boost retail client value and better compete on data in unpredictable, promotion heavy environment
+- A consumer products global leader reimagines mature and complex order management to boost retail-client value and better compete on data in an unpredictable, promotion-heavy environment

-- A life science global leader rethinks parts of procurement cycle to significantly enhance budget adherence and compliance
+- A life science global leader rethinks parts of the procurement cycle to significantly enhance budget adherence and compliance

-- Financial arm of global auto manufacturer reinvents client experience during origination phase of its financial products
+- The financial arm of a global auto manufacturer reinvents client experience during the origination phase of its financial products